dchibamu/puzzles-in-c-/README.md

 The solution is provided with Java language, using the basic maven folder structure comprising of 3 packages;
 - domain - contains the POJO for car,slot and commands
-- service - business logic that models and run the parking lot service
+- service - business logic that models and run the parking lot service.
+The solution is provided with HashMap and PriorityQueue.
+Intellij test coverage reported 100% on ParkingLot class methods
 - util - a group of constants

 The solution is well tested with junit 5 and hamcrest library.
 The main class is configured in the pom file.